opensearch-project/project-website/_posts/2024-04-30-A-comprehensive-guide-to-setup-and-connect-self-managed-dashboards-with-Amazon-OpenSearch-domain.md

 * SAML authentication

 > [!IMPORTANT]
-> Choosing the identical major version of self-managed OpenSearch dashboards as the source managed service domain you plan to link them with is vital across all supported methods (e.g. while upgrading from 1.3 to 2.11, self-managed dashboards should be in 1.3) - [Docker images repo link](https://hub.docker.com/r/opensearchproject/opensearch-dashboards/tags)
+> Choosing the identical major version of self-managed dashboards as the source managed service domain you plan to link them with is vital across all supported methods (e.g. while upgrading from 1.3 to 2.11, self-managed dashboards should be in 1.3) - [Docker images repo link](https://hub.docker.com/r/opensearchproject/opensearch-dashboards/tags)

 # Guide to setup self-managed dashboards in EC2 hosted docker container - No authentication